 Winter can be a tough season when you have rosacea.
 It comes with a lot of flare-up triggers and skincare challenges.
 It’s enough to make you dread the end of autumn and hope for spring to get here as soon as possible.
 To make the winter a little easier to deal with, read these tips on how to handle triggers and reduce your chances of flare-ups.
+If you are looking for a Toronto Rosacea clinic that specializes in laser treatment – give the doctors at the Baywood Clinic a call.

 Trigger #1: Cold Weather